Warriors reportedly lose NBA Summer League standout Chris Mañon to Lakers

 • Total: 9.0 runs

-• Pitching matchup for June 18, 2025: Stephen Kolek vs. Emmet Sheehan
+• Pitching matchup for July 21, 2025: David Festa vs. Shohei Ohtani

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Top betting trends & insights to know ahead of Padres at Dodgers
+Top betting trends & insights to know ahead of Twins at Dodgers

-• The Dodgers have won their last 5 games against teams with worse records
+• The Dodgers have won 4 of their last 5 games against teams with losing records but have lost 7 of their last 9 games overall

-• The Padres have failed to cover the Run Line in 5 of their last 6 road games against the Dodgers
+• The Dodgers have failed to cover the Run Line in 7 of their last 8 home games

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!

-Expert picks & predictions for tonight’s game between the Padres and the Dodgers
+Expert picks & predictions for tonight’s game between the Twins and the Dodgers

 Rotoworld Best Bet